-Our effective tax rate for the three months ended March 31, 2020 was lower than the U.S. federal statutory rate, primarily due to the U.S. Research and Development Tax Credit, the Foreign-Derived Intangible Income tax benefit, and stock-based compensation related tax benefits.
-Our effective tax rate is based on forecasted annual results which may fluctuate significantly through the rest of the year, in particular due to the uncertainty in our annual forecasts resulting from the unpredictable impact of COVID-19 on our operating results.
+Our effective tax rate for the three months ended June 30, 2020 was lower than the U.S. federal statutory rate, primarily due to the U.S. Research and Development Tax Credit, the Foreign-Derived Intangible Income tax benefit, and stock-based compensation related tax benefits, partially offset by an increase in valuation allowance for net deferred tax assets that are not likely to be realized relating to certain of our Other Bets.
+Our effective tax rate is based on forecasted annual results which may fluctuate through the rest of the year, in particular due to COVID-19.

-Our effective tax rate for the three months ended March 31, 2019 was lower than the U.S. federal statutory rate primarily due to foreign earnings taxed at lower rates and partially offset by the impact from the non-deductible EC fine.
+Our effective tax rate for the three months ended June 30, 2019 was lower than the U.S. federal statutory rate primarily due to foreign earnings taxed at lower rates and the U.S. Research and Development Tax Credit, partially offset by the reversal of the cumulative net tax benefit as a result of the U.S. Court of Appeals decision in the Altera case.

 We are subject to income taxes in the U.S. and foreign jurisdictions.
 Significant judgment is required in evaluating our uncertain tax positions and determining our provision for income taxes.
-Our total gross unrecognized tax benefits were \$3.4 billion as of December 31, 2019 and March 31, 2020.
-Our total unrecognized tax benefits that, if recognized, would affect our effective tax rate were \$2.3 billion as of December 31, 2019 and March 31, 2020.
+Our total gross unrecognized tax benefits were \$3.4 billion and \$3.9 billion as of December 31, 2019 and June 30, 2020.
+Our total unrecognized tax benefits that, if recognized, would affect our effective tax rate were \$2.3 billion and \$2.7 billion as of December 31, 2019 and June 30, 2020.
 Although the timing of the resolution, settlement, and closure of audits is not certain, we do not believe it is reasonably possible that our unrecognized tax benefits will materially change in the next 12 months.